garysweaver/git-scripts/README.md

 #### gdelete

-The following removes remote and local branches with the specified name:
+The following removes either local, remote, or both local and remote branches with the specified name:

     gdelete (branch_name)

+It used to be a quiet delete of both, but that may result in an accidentally deletion.
+It now prompts whether you want to delete local, remote, or both, and if you respond with something other than that, it won't delete.

 #### Aliases